The Moogseum and Moogseum Store are open daily from 11:00 AM - 5:00 PM.

-The Moogseum, located at 56 Broadway Street in downtown Asheville, NC is the hallmark project of the Bob Moog Foundation.
-Come visit this one-of-a-kind immersive, interactive museum where Bob Moog’s pioneering legacy and the science of sound comes alive to inspire people of all ages.
+Located at 56 Broadway Street in the heart of downtown Asheville, the Moogseum is the hallmark project of the Bob Moog Foundation.
+Come visit this one-of-a-kind immersive, interactive museum where Bob Moog’s pioneering legacy and the science of sound comes alive.
+Fun and entertaining for all ages, learn to play a theremin and a synthesizer while you enjoy the music, history, and science of electronic music from the late 1800s to today!

 Inside the Moogseum